 There are several drawbacks of thick flooring planks: they’re more expensive, not eco-friendly, and they raise the height of your floor resulting in less space.
 The thicker the plank, the more material is used and the higher the price.
 When comparing traditional wood floors, it has to be mentioned that thicker floors will last longer and be refinished more often, so they do save on the expense of new flooring installation.
 But if low longevity and affordability are your top priorities, we always recommend bamboo flooring.
 Additionally, thicker flooring planks require that more trees need to be cut down to make them, which is completely avoidable now with so many eco-friendly floors on the market.

 Thinner planks cost less and are a good option for homeowners looking to save on their renovation project or re-direct their dollars towards other upgrades.
 Most flooring companies provide the same warranties on their thin planks as they do on their thick planks.
 And thin flooring planks perform the same as their thicker counterparts; after all, once the flooring is laid down, there is no way to tell how thick a flooring plank is.

-Thinner planks are easier to cut and you can use a variety of tools to do it such as a rotary cutting tool or a handheld cutting tool.
+Thinner planks are easier to carry, cut and you can use a variety of tools to do it such as a rotary cutting tool or a handheld cutting tool.
 Because cutting is easier – thinner planks offer the installer more decorative options as far as designing the layout.